-IMWCA recommends that each city establish a 45 pound lifting limit on each bag or container that employees must lift.
+IMWCA recommends that each city establish a 45-pound or less lifting limit on each bag or container that employees must lift.
 This weight was generated by using the NIOSH lifting formula based on weight of load, frequency of stops, height of lift and other variables.
 The more stops an employee does per day will require a reduction in load limits.

-See IMWCA Online University Course: Back Safety
+See IMWCA Online Learning Course: Back Safety

-Walking and Working Surfaces
+Walking and Working Surfaces - 1910.21 & 1910.22